Yixuan-NeuRA/VIVIAN-VIVE-and-VICON-Integration-for-Adaptive-Network/README.md

 VIVIAN_Dataset_V1\vive_vicon_CoM_data.csv: This dataset is used to map the sacrum tracker's position to the participant's centre of mass (CoM).

 Try to finish these two tasks in the same or a similar machine learning structure.
+If the centre of mass estimation cannot be completed, then this task can be ignored.

 *Variables in the datasets:*
 Subject: Individual IDs of 10 participants (HW3-001 to HW3-010)